4lph4-01/share/README.md

 Synopsis: Welcome to our private undertaking!
-This is an outline of a passive penetration test of a Web application created by waldronj.
-Users may view, copy from the share with ease and speed.
 Keeping the files organised and on top of their to-do list.
 We sincerely hope you enjoy it and we eagerly await your input!

 Making a contribution: Any and all contributions are appreciated!
 Here are a few methods to get you going: